xpander-ai/xpander-sdk/API.md

 - *Type:* any

-Function to execute the Bedrock tool.
+Secondary execution function for Bedrock compatibility.

 ---